Dubai City Guide – Your Essential Resource

 I’d rate the dinner 6 out of 10.
 There was a mix of Middle Eastern and Western foods, however the taste wasn’t anything to write home about.
 I enjoyed the atmosphere the most.
 A nice relaxing cruise with friends, under the Dubai sky.

 At the Top- Burj Khalifa

 There are so many things to do in Dubai.
-You won’t run out of things to do.
+This Dubai City Guide will guaranteed you don’t run out of things to do.
 I was going to include the Desert Safari, but honestly it needs its own post.
-Look out for it.
+Click here for the Dubai Desert Safari post.

 Dubai is more than just skyscrapers and fancy malls and hotels.
 We really liked the Dubai Museum.
 It gave us great knowledge on the past of Dubai and how it transformed into a metropolis.